patxu/CentrifugalHooksBot/README.md

 # CentrifugalHooksBot
 A Slack bot for the CentrifugalHooks Slack team.
+Take a look at the [guide](https://github.com/dali-lab/dev-resources/blob/slack/slack_bot.md) for details on how this was set up.

 ## Features
 An overview of what the bot can do: